PSeitz/yamaha-nodejs/README.md

 Yamaha-nodejs
 ==================

-A node module to control your yamaha receiver
+A node module to control your yamaha receiver.
+Tested with RX-V775, should workd with all yamaha receivers with LAN.

 ### Install
 npm install yamaha-nodejs